jfashe/ML-Journey-Tracker/myjournal.md

 - 6/11/2025 - Week 2 Day 4 (Wednesday)
     - Need to find a day to sit down and strictly work on this.
 Calculus II is the ONLY class I'm taking rn but its beating my ass.
 ---

+## 📅 Week 3 - Data Structures & OOP
+Week of Sun, Jun 15 2025 - Sat, Jun 21 2025

+- 6/16/2025 - Week 3 Day 2 (Tuesday)
+    - Failed my first calculus exam, bad.
+Only got to question 3 of 11, and of those 3 only two correct.
+Despite all the time I spend studying.....
+- 6/21/2025 - Week 3 Day 7 (Saturday)
+    - Been super inconsistent.
+Havent touched week two's contents, and today is the end of week 3.
+Week 2 gets finished today.

+---

+## 📅 Week 4: File I/O, Exceptions
+Week of Sun, Jun 22 2025 - Sat, Jun 27 2025

+- 6/16/2025 - Week 3 Day 2 (Tuesday)
+    - Failed my first calculus exam, bad.
+Only got to question 3 of 11, and of those 3 only two correct.
+Despite all the time I spend studying.....

+---